 What Is Yohimbine?

-Yohimbine can dilate blood vessels, increase blood flow to the genital area of both men and women, and can counteract the sexual side effects of some antidepressants [2].
+Yohimbine can dilate blood vessels, increase blood flow to the genital area of both men and women, and counteract the sexual side effects of some antidepressants [2].

 Beyond ED treatment, Yohimbine supplements may benefit exercise performance, weight loss, angina, and diabetic neuropathy.